implicitnone81/solar_tracker/README.md

 # solar_tracker
-Solar tracker based on position of lighthouse and time
+Solar tracker based on position of lighthouse and time.